nop-tech/OSED/README.md

 # OSED
 Containing my notes, practice binaries + solutions, blog posts, etc. for the Offensive Security Exploit Developer (OSED/EXP-301)

-> My notes posted on my blog and added here as soon as they are finished.
+> My notes will be posted on my blog and added here as soon as they are finished.

 </br>